intameli/T3A2-Full-Stack-App/README.md

     [x] Search and filter functionality by tutor
     [x] Search and filter functionality by subject
     [x] Search and filter functionality by price

+---
+        Story: Tutor List

+            Description:

+                As a user, I want to view a list of available tutors.

+            Acceptance Criteria:

+                1. Tutors are displayed with key details (name, subjects, pricing).
+                2. List is paginated (if dataset is large enough).

+            Test Cases:

+                1. Verify user can view tutor’s detailed profile.
+                2. Verify subjects and qualifications are displayed correctly.

+        Link:
+---
+        Story: Subject and Pricing Information

+            Description:

+                As a user, I want to view the subjects and pricing for each tutor.

+            Acceptance Criteria:

+                1. Subjects offered by tutors are listed with their respective pricing.
+                2. Users can view pricing for different subjects.

+            Test Cases:

+                1. Verify subjects are listed with correct pricing.
+                2. Verify pricing information is accurate.

+        Link:
+---
+        Story: Search Tutors by Subject and Price

+            Description:

+                As a user, I want to search and filter tutors by subject and price.

+            Acceptance Criteria:

+                1. Users can search tutors by entering subject keywords.
+                2. Users can filter search results by price range.

+            Test Cases:

+                1. Verify search functionality by subject.
+                2. Verify filter functionality by price.
+                3. Verify that the search results are accurate.

+        Link:
+---
+        Story: View Tutor Profile

+            Description:

+                As a user, I want to view the detailed profile/resume of a tutor.

+            Acceptance Criteria:

+                1. User can view tutor's full profile, including experience and qualifications.
+                2. User can see subjects taught by the tutor.

+            Test Cases:

+                1. Verify user can view tutor’s detailed profile.
+                2. Verify subjects and qualifications are displayed correctly.

+        Link:

 </details>

 <details>